AdobeDocs/journey-optimizer-apis/src/pages/references/authentication.md

 To manage certificates in Adobe Developer, make sure you have ***System administrator*** rights on the organization or a [developer account](https://helpx.adobe.com/enterprise/using/manage-developers.html) in the Admin Console.

+**Prerequisites**

+You need to grant developer and API access control with the Experience Platform permissions.
+Before creating integrations on Adobe Developer Console, your account must have developer and user permissions for an Experience Platform product profile in Adobe Admin Console.
+Read this [documentation](https://experienceleague.adobe.com/docs/experience-platform/landing/platform-apis/api-authentication.html#grant-developer-and-api-access-control).

 1. **Check you have a digital certificate**, or create one if necessary.
 The public and private keys provided with the certificate are needed in the following steps.

 2. **Create a new integration to Adobe Journey Optimizer Service** in Adobe Developer and configure it.
 Your credentials will then be generated (API Key, Client secret...).